Team Jorge: Background

-According to Tal Hanan, the group's leader, Team Jorge has existed for more than two decades, and has been engaged in propaganda and disinformation activities in more than 30 countries.
+According to Tal Hanan, the group's leader, Team Jorge has existed for more than two decades and has been engaged in propaganda and disinformation activities in more than 30 countries.
 However, its first documented activity dates to 2015.
 Their services have been available to government intelligence agencies, political campaigns, and private companies that wished to covertly manipulate public opinion.

 One of the organization's primary tools is a software package called Advanced Impact Media Solutions, or Aims.
-The software automates centralized control of thousands of fake social media profiles on Twitter, LinkedIn, Facebook, Telegram, and others.
-A number of these profiles also have Amazon and Airbnb accounts, along with credit cards and bitcoin wallets.
+The software automates centralized control of thousands of fake social media profiles on Twitter, LinkedIn, Facebook, Telegram, TikTok and others.
+A number of these profiles also have Amazon and Airbnb accounts, along with credit cards and Bitcoin wallets.
 The group also employs hacking techniques to brute force accounts of potential victims.
-The group is said to have six offices across the world, with its headquarters located in Modi'in-Maccabim-Re'ut, a town 35 kilometres (22 mi) southeast of Tel Aviv.
-Among the people working for this organization is Tal Hanan's brother, Zohar Hanan (known under the alias Nick), described as the group's chief executive.